interledger/rfcs/0000-settlement-engines/0000-settlement-engines.md

 If the settlement engine responds that it only queued a partial amount for settlement (due to lesser precision), the accounting system MUST credit back the accounts payable, adding the leftover amount.

-If request retries fail per the [idempotence rules](#idempotence), the accounting system MUST credit back the accounts payable, adding the amount of the failed settlement.
+If request retries fail per the [idempotence behavior](#idempotence), the accounting system MUST credit back the accounts payable, adding the amount of the failed settlement.

 #### Account for incoming settlements